HelloBooks AI Agents

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit when-to-use guidance: 'Use this when a user asks how to buy more AI credits or top up after exhausting a plan allowance.'
-Does not explicitly mention when not to use or compare to alternative tools, but the context is clear.
+The description explicitly states when to use this tool: 'Use this when a user asks how to buy more AI credits or top up after exhausting a plan allowance.'
+It also describes filtering options.
+While it does not explicitly mention when not to use it or provide alternatives, the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.